UKHomeOffice/dsa-re-showcase/README.md

 - A **Counter** for the number of logins show how to publish custom metrics from the python code to any backend by OpenTelemetry (OTLP).
 - The notification-service custom_metric.py provide the set up module and the kafka_consumer.py include an increment counter trigger which data you can fetch in your backend monitoring tool.

+## Custom Metric - Counter Container DB

+- A logins **Counter** have been created that save the count in a container db deployed in kubernetes.
+There are two counters, one that increase the count in the database and another counter that provides the total of logins from the db.
+- The notification-service otel_config.py provide the set up module for OTLP and the db.py that include the database connection, counters and logic.
 ---

 ## Setup